Save tax by contributing extra $ into super

 4- You can use prior year unused concessional limits conditions apply

-5- You cannot withdraw funds out of super until you satisfy a condition or release eg reaching age 65
+5- You cannot withdraw funds out of super until you satisfy a condition or release eg reaching retirement age

 6- Individual Tax Rates

-7- The extra contributions MUST hit the super fund's bank by 30/06
+7- The extra contributions MUST hit the super fund's bank by 30 June so we recommend paying it by 18th June

 8- Taxable Income = wages plus other income eg bank interest less work related expenses, donations, concessional super contributions etc